DraconDev/tiles/do.md

 would it be a gui or still a terminal we can open?

-It also solves consistency issues with the terminal, cause
+It also solves consistency issues with the terminal, cause other terminals often have missing pictures at least